 The U.S CFTC is an independent governmental agency charged with the regulatory oversight of the futures and options markets.
 Its regulations and enforcement actions also help to protect those trading in forex and commodities, not to mention cryptocurrency, such as Bitcoin.
 This page will detail everything you need to know about the CFTC, including its history, powers, compliance guidelines, key reports and complaints.
+You can also start trading using our list of CFTC regulated brokers below.

 What is the CFTC?